iyobo/jollofjs/packages/isvalid/README.md

 # isvalid.js

-**isvalid.js** is an asyncronous node.js library for validating and error correcting JSON.
+**isvalid.js** is an asynchronous node.js library for validating and error correcting JSON.
 It uses a schema modal - inspired by Mongoose schemas.

 Here's a simple example on how to use the validator: